apache/rocketmq-exporter/rocketmq_exporter_quickstart.md

 ## Create Grafana dashboard for RocketMQ

 Prometheus' own metric display platform is not as good as Grafana.
 In order to  better show RocketMQ's metrics, Grafana can be used to show the metrics that Prometheus gets.
-Firstly go to the official website https://grafana.com/grafana/download to download installation file.
-Here is a  an example for binary file installation.
+Download and install it as the following.

 ```
 wget https://dl.grafana.com/oss/release/grafana-6.2.5.linux-amd64.tar.gz